Glitch752/dotfiles/README.md

 ## TODO
 - [ ] Add more documentation
 - [ ] Organize aconfmgr files
+- [ ] Set up dotmgr to build and install custom theme instead of using shell script

 ### TODO for dotmgr
 - [ ] Allow regex for file matching and destination